RMS Admission: Complete Guide to Rashtriya Military School Admission

 2. What is the age limit for RMS admission?

-For Class 6 admission, the child must be between 10 and 12 years of age as on 1st July of the year of admission.
-Age limits are strictly enforced and may vary slightly each year based on official notification.
+For Class 6 admission, the child must be between 10 and 12 years of age as on 1st July of the admission year.
+Age limits are strictly enforced and may vary slightly each cycle based on the official notification.

 3. Can girls apply for RMS admission?

 Rashtriya Military Schools were traditionally boys-only boarding schools.
-However, as per evolving government policies, provisions for girls may exist in some programmes.
-Refer to the current official notification for gender-specific eligibility details.
+Provisions for girls may exist depending on evolving policy and individual school notifications, so always refer to the current official notification for gender-specific eligibility details.

 4. Is there an entrance exam for RMS?

 Yes.
-Every candidate must appear in the RMS Entrance Examination — a written/OMR-based test covering Mathematics (150 marks), Intelligence Test (75 marks), English (75 marks), and General Knowledge (75 marks).
-Total marks: 375.
+Every candidate must appear in the RMS Entrance Examination — a written/OMR-based test covering Mathematics (150 marks), Intelligence Test (75 marks), English (75 marks), and General Knowledge (75 marks), totalling 375 marks.

 5. How can I apply for RMS admission?

-Applications are submitted online at apply-delhi.nielit.gov.in during the official notification window.
-Fill the form carefully, upload documents, pay the fee, and download the admit card.
+Applications are submitted online through the official RMS admission portal during the notified application window.
+Fill the form carefully, upload documents, pay the fee, and download the admit card once released.

 6. What documents are required for RMS admission?

-Key documents include: Class 5 marksheet, birth certificate, Aadhaar card, passport-size photographs, category certificates (SC/ST/OBC/EWS if applicable), defence service certificate (if applicable), and school leaving certificate at the time of admission.
+Key documents include the Class 5 or Class 8 marksheet, birth certificate, Aadhaar card, passport-size photographs, category certificates (SC/ST/OBC/EWS if applicable), defence service certificate (if applicable), and school leaving certificate at the time of admission.

 7. What is the RMS fee structure?

-The fee for Rashtriya Military Schools is heavily subsidised by the Ministry of Defence.
-Approximate annual fee ranges between ₹65,000 and ₹1,00,000 (including tuition, hostel, and mess charges), significantly lower than comparable private boarding schools.
-SC/ST students and defence personnel wards receive further concessions.
-Always confirm from the official notification.
+The fee for Rashtriya Military Schools is heavily subsidised by the Ministry of Defence and is significantly lower than comparable private boarding schools.
+SC/ST students and wards of defence personnel receive further concessions.
+Always confirm exact figures from the official notification.

 8. Is coaching necessary for RMS admission?

-While coaching is not mandatory, it significantly improves a student’s chances of selection.
+Coaching is not mandatory, but it significantly improves a student’s chances of selection.
 The RMS entrance exam is competitive, and structured coaching provides organised preparation, time management skills, mock tests, and expert guidance that self-study alone rarely achieves.

 9. Are Rashtriya Military Schools under the Ministry of Defence?

 Yes.
-All five Rashtriya Military Schools are directly administered by the Ministry of Defence, Government of India.
-This makes them among the most prestigious government-run residential schools in the country.
+All five Rashtriya Military Schools are directly administered by the Ministry of Defence, Government of India, making them among the most prestigious government-run residential schools in the country.

 10. Which is the best coaching institute for RMS preparation?

-Young Star Defence Academy (YSDA) is widely recognised as one of India’s best coaching institutes for RMS preparation.
-With experienced faculty, a residential coaching environment, daily tests, and a track record of 42,000+ selections, YSDA offers everything a student needs to succeed.
+Young Star Defence Academy (YSDA) is widely recognised as one of India’s leading coaching institutes for RMS preparation.
+With experienced faculty, a residential coaching environment, daily tests, and a strong track record of selections, YSDA offers everything a student needs to succeed.
 Contact us at +91 81013 13136.

 11. How many Rashtriya Military Schools are there in India?